 - The student is a veteran of the U.S. Armed Forces.

 - The student has children who receive more than half of their support from the student.

-- The student has dependents (other than children or spouse) who live with the student and who receive more than half of their support from the student, now through June 30, 2013.
+- The student has dependents (other than children or spouse) who live with the student and receives more than half of their support, now through June 30 of the following year.

 - The student at any time since turning 13 had both parents deceased, was in foster care or was a dependent or ward of the court.